jaicdev/jaicdev/README.md

 ---

 ## 🚀 **About Me**
 I specialize in **real-time vision-language systems for resource-constrained environments**.
+I have a strong background in computer vision and machine learning, with a focus on developing efficient models for edge devices.

 🎓 **Education:**
 - **Master’s in Automatic Control & Robotics** – *The Maharaja Sayajirao University of Baroda*

+### 🏆 **Achievements:**
+- Published several research papers in top-tier conferences.
+- Awarded the Best Paper Award at XYZ Conference.
+- Contributor to open-source projects in the AI and ML community.

 ---